ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 They continue past it all, into their corner of the world--a quiet cul-de-sac near a land preserve and a bird sanctuary.

-They finally arrive home, exhausted, taking in the sight of their new house as the wind begins to pick up.
+They finally arrive home, exhausted, taking in the sight of their new house as the wind begins to pick up and the clouds begin to gather.

-The two look around at the property - and the property looks back at them.
+Mac and Dallas look around at the property - and the property looks back at them.

-_Dallas_ peers in the distance at a kind of torn outdoor shed - he lifts peers the door open - and looks past all of the cobwebs and overgrown marsh that has entered it - he flicks the light switch - nothing.

-_Mac_ runs in the backyard and checks out the mailbox - which is irregular and begins to open.

----
+## SCENE 10 A: EXT.
+MAC AND DALLAS HOUSE - BACKYARD - SUNSET

+Mac takes out his tape recorder and records the distant winds.

+Dallas looks over at the tall grass - and then walks over and begins to dig a hole.

+He puts a weather device - along top.

+In time Mac and him add a bird feeder - and a cable from the device - all the way to the kitchen window.

+Mac looks over at the device - and then looks away.

+## SCENE 10 B: INT MAC AND DALLAS KITCHEN NIGHT

+Mac and Dallas sit down to eat - and Dallas puts on the weather channel - and they watch the weather in the background.
+Dallas silently checks the device that accompanies the table - and a video feed and dashboard of content.
+Dallas watches.
+And then walks over and grabs a sheet of paper and a pen and begins to do math.
+Mac watches him in silent - and fiddles with his tape recorder.

+V.O Weatherman
+> We are in for a wild ride - expect the unexpected - weather is unpredictable - yet here is the weather - > Good evening, folks.
+As we look ahead, we're in for quite a ride with the weather.
+Currently, the barometric pressure is dropping rapidly, indicating a significant storm system moving in from the southwest.
+Expect wind speeds to increase, reaching up to 60 miles per hour by midnight.
+>
+> The National Weather Service has issued a severe weather warning for the coastal areas, with a 70% chance of heavy rainfall, potentially accumulating up to 3 inches overnight.
+Temperatures will drop to the mid-40s, with a wind chill factor making it feel closer to the mid-30s.
+>
+> Satellite imagery shows a well-defined cold front approaching, which could lead to isolated thunderstorms.
+Residents are advised to secure outdoor items and prepare for possible power outages.
+Stay tuned for further updates as this system develops.

-## Scene 11: INT.
-NEW HOUSE - MAC'S ROOM - NIGHT
+## SCENE 10 C: INT.
+MAC'S BEDROOM - NIGHT

-Later that night, _Mac_ looks out his bedroom window.
+Mac goes to sleep and looks outside the window - as the weather and the storm approaches.
+Mac_ looks out his bedroom window.
 The fireflies are out again, their soft glow dotting the landscape.
 The wind rustles the tall grass outside, making the fireflies flicker and blur.

 As _Mac_ focuses on the distance, the fireflies' lights begin to resemble eyes watching from the darkness, unsettling him.

-# MONDAY

 ---

+## SCENE 11 : INT.
+MAC'S BEDROOM - MORNING

+Mac looks in the morning and the earth is foggy but still - Mac peers out the window - nothing

+## SCENE 11a : INT: DALLAS AND MAC KITCHEN - MORNING

+Mac goes downstairs and Dallas is already up - and they eat breakfast - Dallas silently checks the device that accompanies the table - and a video feed and dashboard of content.
+Dallas watches.
+And then walks over and grabs a sheet of paper and a pen and begins to do math again.
+Mac watches him in silent - and puts the tape recorder in his backpack.

 ## Scene 12: INT.
-CAR - MORNING
+DALLAS AND MAC CAR - MORNING

-_Dallas_ closes the garage door of a makeshift outdoor workshop.

-_DALLAS_, holding his phone with the latest iOS, follows Google Maps as they drive through town in their old sedan.
-The car's engine hums steadily as they approach the school. _DALLAS_ glances at _MAC_ (10), who sits quietly in the passenger seat, a mix of nervousness and anticipation on his face.
+_DALLAS_ drive through town in their old sedan.
+The car's engine hums steadily as they approach the school.
+Mac sits quietly in the passenger seat, a mix of nervousness and anticipation on his face.

 _Mac nods, gripping his backpack tightly as they pull up to the school._

 ## Scene 13: EXT.
-SCHOOL ENTRANCE - MORNING
+SCHOOL PARKING LOT - BACK ENTRANCE - MORNING

 _Mac_ steps out of the sedan, looking up at the imposing structure of his new school.
 The sounds of chattering students and the ringing of the school bell fill the air. _Dallas_ watches him from the car before driving off.

+Off in the distance - Dominic drops off his Kids - Makayla, Asher, and Julie-Bee - who is accompanied by a hispanic aid.

 ## Scene 14: INT.
 CLASSROOM - MORNING

 _Mac_ enters the classroom, glancing around nervously at the unfamiliar faces.
 He finds an empty seat and sits down, trying to blend in.

-The _TEACHER_, a man in his early 30s, stands at the front of the room, beginning his introduction.
+The _Mr.
+Foster_, a man in his mid 30s, stands at the front of the room, beginning his introduction.

-> **TEACHER**
+> **MR. FOSTER**
 > Hello everyone.
-Good morning, everyone.
-Welcome to class - my name is Mr. ### and I am your 5th grade science teacher - - - - Life doesn't seem to control - not the way the light goes - just the way the light bends across.
+Good morning, welcome - howdy - hello - hello everyone - all settled?
+Good - Hello class - I am Mr. David Allensworth Foster and I to you shall be referred to as Mr Foster - your 5th grade science teacher - - - - this semester we will be exploring the wonders world of-weather patterns, the phases of the moon, and count all of the ripples of the tides...
+We'll then move on and examine different ways in which the phases of the moon rile together.
+In a chasm of solar gravity - moon beams. the tides work.

 The teacher walks around - and grabs a globe off of the desk - and a little rocket ship - and then flies it around - and then walks over to another demonstration - of a minuture forest - inside of the forest -

 (continuing)

-> A lot of folks focus outside - and of the warm games - a farm family out have a missle site - and they are eating lunch one day - and suddenly they are seeing the missles are filing off -

-The teacher walks around to the ministration - the mini set - inside there ar little mystical looking creates

-> No - I do not want to talk about that - a lot of folks

-There are sightings and weird things in the sky - but the creatures below.

-> This semester, we'll be exploring the wonders world of-weather patterns, the phases of the moon, and count all of the ripples of the tides...
-We'll then move on and examine different ways in which the phases of the moon rile together.
-In a chasm of solar gravity - moon beams. the tides work.

 _Mac listens intently, but his attention is soon drawn to the window.
 Outside, the sky is overcast, and a field of wetlands with tall grass stretches out beyond the schoolyard._

 ## Scene 15: EXT.
 SCHOOL YARD - AFTERNOON

-_Mac_ sees _ASHER_ (10) from afar, accompanied by _MOLLY_ (12), the same girl from church. _Molly_ hands _Asher_ a bag, and _Asher_ discreetly puts it in his backpack. _Mac_ watches the exchange, his curiosity piqued.
+_Mac_ sees _ASHER_ (10) from afar, accompanied by MAKAYLA (12), the same girl from church. _Makayla_ hands _Asher_ a bag, and _Asher_ discreetly puts it in his backpack. _Mac_ watches the exchange, his curiosity piqued.

+Mac pretends to not have noticed but is clearly busted by Makayla.

 ## Scene 16: INT.
 SEDAN - AFTERNOON

 _Dallas_ picks up _Mac_ after school.
 As they drive home, they realize that _Asher_ and _MAKAYLA_ are their neighbors.
 The _TALKATIVE NEIGHBOR_ from church approaches their car, greeting them enthusiastically.

-**DOMINIC TALKATIVE NEIGHBOR**
+**DOMINIC**

 > My Lord Indiana!
 Check you out big guy!
 Hey, Indiana!
 Look at us - we're neighbors!
 These kids are neighbors!
 Small world, huh?

-_Makayla walks behind her father into frame and walks right up to Mac. a group of neighborhood kids approaches Mac, one of them, a GIRL (10), speaks up._
+_Makayla walks behind her father into frame and walks right up to Mac.

 **MAKAYLA**